 The Only Authentic Hummus Recipe You'll Ever Need

 Hummus isn't a complicated thing to make at home.
-But there's a trick that can help take your homemade hummus from a decent attempt to a chef-level creation and the best hummus you've ever had.
+But there's a trick that can help take your homemade hummus from a decent attempt to the best hummus you've ever had.
 It's a very simple insider secret: adding baking soda to the water when boiling chickpeas.
 That's it, that's the simple hack that will ensure your hummus is incredibly creamy every time.
 Baking soda helps break down the chickpea skins and ensures the beans are soft and easily break apart when blended with the other ingredients.

 Makes 3 cups